High-speed rail in Spain: Madrid–Barcelona

 The tunnel boring machine Barcino passed the Sagrada Família in October 2010, and reached its final destination a few months later.
 In March 2012, railway equipment was installed, with a special elastic isolation of the rails in order to dampen vibrations at the sections passing close to Gaudí's architectural works, using the Edilon system.
 Rail traffic was planned to start in 2012, initially without stops at the La Sagrera station, which was expected to be completed in 2016.
 The Sants–La Sagrera tunnel was finally inaugurated on 8 January 2013 along with the Perpignan–Barcelona high-speed rail line while commercial services via the tunnel towards France begun on the following day.
-However, works on the Sagrera station suspended in early 2014 due to a corruption scandal involving one of the companies carrying out the works.
-Construction works at the station were finally resumed in 2018 and the new AVE station is now expected to open in 2023.
+However, works on the La Sagrera station were suspended in early 2014 due to a corruption scandal involving one of the companies carrying out the works.
+Construction works at the station were finally resumed in 2018 and the new AVE station is now expected to open to services by the end of 2026, although AVE trains have been passing through the station since the end of 2024.